Quentin Collins: Quentin II

-After returning from the dead, Quentin had increased paranoia about Jenny trying to kill him again.
-It was at this time that Magda Rakosi (Grayson Hall) and her husband Sandor discovered that Jenny was still alive.
-It turns out that she was Magda's sister, a gypsy that had run away from home and married Quentin.
+After returning from the dead, Quentin had increased paranoia about the possibility of Jenny's trying to kill him again.
+It was at this time that Magda Rakosi (Grayson Hall) and her husband, Sandor, discovered that Jenny was still alive.
+It turns out that she was Magda's sister, a gypsy.
 None of the Collins family had known that she was a gypsy, so it was a shock to Judith, Edward, and the rest of the family.

 Magda threatened to curse Quentin if he did anything more to hurt Jenny.
-Quentin, however, was more worried about Jenny hurting him or his beloved Beth Chavez.
-When Jenny catches Quentin and Beth kissing, she attacks him with a knife.
-In self-defense he kills Jenny.
-With the help of his brother Edward, in order to protect the Collins name, Jenny's death is covered up as an accidental fall down the stairs.
-Magda finds a button from Quentin's suit in Jenny's hand, and can easily tell that Jenny didn't die from a fall, but was strangled.
-So she makes plans to curse Quentin.
+Quentin, however, was more worried about the possibility of Jenny's harming him or his beloved Beth Chavez.
+When Jenny caught Quentin and Beth kissing, she attacked him with a knife.
+In self-defense, Quentin killed Jenny.
+With the help of his brother Edward, in order to protect the Collins name, Jenny's death was covered up as an accidental fall down the stairs.
+Magda found a button from Quentin's suit in Jenny's hand and could easily tell that Jenny hadn't died from a fall but was strangled.
+She made plans to curse Quentin.

 Quentin, believing that he was already cursed, and thinking he was haunted by the ghost of Jenny, went to Magda and tried to persuade her to lift the curse.
-His sister Judith gave him $10,000, in return for Quentin signing away his right to live at Collinwood.
-Magda and Sandor took the money, and said the curse was lifted, having a drink to the agreement.
-Then Magda threw the money back at him and informed Quentin that the drink he had just consumed contained the curse.
+His sister Judith gave him $10,000 in return for Quentin's signing away his right to live at Collinwood.
+Magda and Sandor took the money, and said the curse was lifted, the three having a drink to celebrate the agreement.
+Magda then threw the money back at Quentin and informed him that the drink he had just consumed contained the curse.

-Quentin soon discovered that he had inherited a curse that transformed him into a werewolf whenever the moon was full.
+Quentin soon discovered that his curse would transform him into a werewolf whenever the moon was full.
 He had no memory of what he did as a werewolf.
 The transformation itself was painful and unbearable for Quentin.
 He was tormented by the blood of innocent victims he found on himself the morning after.
-Barnabas, sympathetic to Quentin's plight, tried to help him overcome the curse, but to no avail.
+Barnabas, sympathetic to Quentin's plight (as it was similar to his own), tried to help him overcome the curse, but to no avail.
 He did, however, succeed in altering Quentin's destiny, preventing the creation of the future timeline where Quentin's spirit plagued Collinwood.
-(In scenes when Quentin became a werewolf, the character was played by Alex Stevens.)
+(In scenes when Quentin became a werewolf, the character was played by stuntman Alex Stevens.)